olivvybee/beehive/app/blog/posts/2025-03-03-stripey-strokes-affinity-designer.md

 - The stroke caps cannot be rounded.
 Even if you choose the rounded option, they'll stay straight.
 It might be possible to fix this by adjusting the brush, but I don't know enough about brushes to know how.
 - It can look a bit funky if the path has very tight curves.
+That means it doesn't work very well for text.
 - You can't add arrow heads to the path.

 But I think this technique can still be used to great effect in a lot of cases!